Frequently Asked Questions

-There is an admin dashboard for founders and managers which lets you see and approve your team member’s activity, set up cash limits, keep track of the amounts paid and the equity earned.
+The admin dashboard for founders and managers lets you see and approve your team member’s activity, set up cash limits, and keep track of amounts paid and equity earned.

-There is a personal dashboard for each onboarded team member (employees, independent contractors, advisors, etc.) where they input their time or task and activity.
-The worker dashboard will show them their rates and what cash and/or equity they have earned build in up in real time.
-The access to the information a worker sees varies depending on the role people have in the company and how the manager has set-up the transparency settings.
+There is a personal dashboard for each onboarded team member (employees, independent contractors, advisors, etc.) where they vest fixed RSUs and/or input their time or task and activity.
+The worker dashboard shows workers their equity rates and also any cash rates if applicable.
+The amount of access a worker sees varies depending on their role and how their manager has set-up the company’s transparency settings.

 Who should draft my company equity plan if I use Upstock?

-By using Upstock’s platform you will have access to legal documents pre-drafted by top equity attorneys.
+By using Upstock’s platform you will have access to legal documents pre-drafted by our equity attorneys and vetted by experts.
 This way you can avoid the initial legal fees for your company’s equity plan and other legal agreements.
 Many Upstock users do not use an external attorney to draft equity plan documents as Upstock is designed to offer a complete worker equity plan with all the necessary documents.

-Please note that Upstock is not an attorney and does not provide legal advice and assumes no liability if you rely on it.
-Upstock recommends that you seek your own independent legal advice before adopting a compensation/equity plan.
+Please note that Upstock does not provide “legal advice.”
+If unsure, Upstock recommends that you seek your own independent legal advice before adopting a compensation or equity plan.

 How do I create a performance based equity pool?

-Upstock’s platform allows you to create equity pools by inputting the size of your equity pool, by either selecting one of the recommended sizes (5%, 10% or 20%) or customize your own.
-Next you add the team members you want in the pool (founders, employees, independent contractors).
-Upstock will automatically prepare the necessary legal documents for your workers.
+Upstock’s platform allows you to create equity pools by selecting a size, say 1%, 5%, 10%, 20% or entering your own custom percentage.
+Next you add the team members you want in the pool (founders, employees, independent contractors, advisers).
+Upstock will then automatically prepare the necessary legal documents for your workers.

 Pool sizes can be easily increased later.
 However, decreasing the pool size requires a majority vote from the members of the equity pool.

-Upstock will guide you through how to do this as part of the inital onboarding process.
+Upstock will guide you through how to do this as part of the initial onboarding process.
 Additional pools can be added on the Manager's dashboard under Set up.

-It depends on the amount of cash you have to pay team members.
+It depends on a variety of factors.
 If you are already an established company and have received some investment you may want to start with a small equity pool (1-5%) with the possibility to easily increase in the future.

 If you have a reasonable amount of cash to pay team members you can choose a middle range size equity pool (5-10%).
 This is a balance between paying your team in cash and incentivizing them with equity.

-The large equity pool of (10-20%) is suggested for startups or companies waiting on their first investment.
+A large equity pool of (10-20%) is suggested for startups or companies waiting on their first investment.
 This is when the company does not have a lot of cash to pay team members.
-They will receive more equity than cash.
+Workers will receive more equity than cash.